 Once you have configured the online repository connector, you need to set up the COTI Project Creation feature.

 Go to the main Setup and click COTI Project Creation in the Automation section.
 Click on New and enter your information.
-When you click Select remote folder choose the connector you have just set up and select the folder where the exported CMS files are saved.
+When you click Select remote folder, choose the connector you have just set up and select the folder where the exported CMS files are saved.

 Note: The COTI settings should be adjusted so that the exchange folder is monitored at regular intervals.
 When you have completed all the fields, click Save.

 Downloading COTI Archives and Project Creation

 When a new COTI file is detected in the exchange folder, Memsource will automatically download and analyze it.
 If it is recognized as a valid COTI archive (as set out in the DERCOM COTI specifications, Chapter 4—Translation package definition), a new Memsource project will be created.

-You should make sure that the COTI file is imported correctly by checking in the Memsource Editor. for the web If there is an issue in the Editor for the web, you will need to create a project template and adjust the import settings to address the issue.
+Make sure that the COTI file is imported correctly by checking in the Memsource Editor.
+If there is an issue in the Editor for the web, you will need to create a Project Template and adjust the import settings to address the issue.

-The project properties (for example, source and target languages) are defined by the COTI file.
-It contains metadata that are extracted and used to set up the project.
+The project's properties (for example, source and target languages) are defined by the COTI file.
+It contains metadata that is extracted and used to set up the project.

 The number of jobs in the Memsource project will depend on the number of translatable files in the COTI archive.
 In addition, it can contain reference files that are attached to the project.
 Reference files are not translated.

 Translating the COTI Files

 Once the translation of the project is complete, Memsource will automatically re-build the original COTI archive with the translated files.
 The archive is a zip file with a .coti extension.
 The completed COTI archive is then uploaded back to the exchange folder.